 - fruit, although the diet allows moderate amounts of in-season fruit

 If a person wants to consume grain, the plan recommends products made from white flour instead of wheat.

 Dr. Gundry suggests completely avoiding the following foods:

 - A1 milk

-While lectins may cause some damage, there is strong research to support the benefits of eating plant foods.
+Although lectins may cause some damage for people with an intolerance or if people eat them in excess, there is strong research to support the benefits of eating plant foods.

-Many plants are high in lectins, but lectin levels can differ significantly between plant types.
-There are also many kinds of lectins, and some seem to be beneficial.
+Many plants are high in lectins.
+However, lectin levels can differ significantly between plant types.
+There are also many kinds of lectins, and some seem to provide health benefits.

-It is also important to be aware that much of the research on lectins has been via animal or test- tube studies.
+It is also important to note that much of the research into lectins has been via animal or test tube studies.
+No recent research supports excluding them from most diets.
 Furthermore, many studies have looked at single lectins instead of the foods that contain them.

-More research is needed before following a lectin-free diet can be recommended.
-At this time, it seems to be more of a trend than a plan backed by science.
+More research is necessary before doctors can recommend following a lectin-free diet.
+At this point, it seems to be more of a dieting trend than a plan with well-documented scientific support.